lucasmelz/hugging-chat-talking-to-himself/README.md

 python3 aidialogue.py
 ```

-4. We just provided the first messages to the dialogue to start, that is, "hi, how are you?" and "hi, what's up?".
+4. We just provided the first messages for the dialogue to start, that is, "hi, how are you?" and "hi, what's up?".
 Feel free to modify these on the aidialogue.py file!